 Prepare the School Area

-Depending upon the age of your kids, you can have them help to prepare the school area.
-Some homeschool parents have a designated homeschool space, Start to set it up about three weeks before school is starting to ensure the kids visually see that school is about to begin.
-A three week process of gathering supplies, putting up décor on the walls or shelves and other small tasks that prepare the school area will assist in guiding your kids’ mindset back towards school season.
+Depending on the age of your kids, you can have them help to prepare the school area.
+Some homeschool parents have a designated homeschool space if you can set it up about three weeks before school is starting to ensure the kids visually see that school is about to begin.
+A three-week process of gathering supplies, putting up décor on the walls or shelves and other small tasks that prepare the school area will assist in guiding your kids’ mindset back towards school season.

-Also have a “Box Day” or an unboxing is a fun thing for the children to see all of their new materials.
-We have a box day every year and it always gets the kids excited to open up everything.
+Also, having a “Box Day,” or an unboxing is a fun thing for the children to see all of their new materials.
+We have a box day every year with Sonlight, and it always gets the kids excited to open up everything.
 It usually leads them into picking out their first book and starting 😉

 Start Getting Back into a Routine